grenmester/personal-website/content/about/course-notes.md

 ---
 title: Course Notes
-description: Course notes for some of my undergraduate courses.
+description: Course notes for some of my courses.
 ---

 This page exists so I can more easily access my collection of notes from some